MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema-v2/element-password.md

 ---
-description: Defines the password used for the Packet Data Protocol (PDP) context activation.
+description: Defines the password used for the Packet Data Protocol (PDP) context activation (descendant of PDPContextPolicy).
 Search.Product: eADQiWindows 10XVcnh
 title: Password (CarrierControlSchema_v2 schema, descendant of PDPContextPolicy) ms.assetid: a7a63a7c-31d7-42bb-8e04-557306980baf